What is a Workplace Violence Prevention Program?

-The goal of a workplace violence prevention program is prevention and not reaction.
-Many times, organizations rely on law enforcement to prevent violent actions.
-But they’re called in after an event happened or has already started.
+A workplace violence prevention program should include proactive measures to prevent violent incidents rather than reacting to them.
+Many organizations rely on law enforcement to prevent violent actions, but they are often called in after an event has already started.
 By this time, it is a reaction and not prevention.

 Preventing workplace violence requires controls and alert systems to be in place well before an unexpected act of violence or an escalation of events.
 When implemented correctly, a workplace violence prevention program will proactively reduce the risk of violence in the work environment, including off-site work environments.

-The Role Safety Leaders Can Plan in Workplace Violence Prevention
+The Role Safety Leaders Can Play in Workplace Violence Prevention

 In addition, safety leaders are uniquely skilled at mitigating hazards and proactively preventing incidents.
 The skills needed to develop workplace violence prevention programs are similar to those in safety management.
 Hazards need to be identified, mitigation controls implemented, and an observation process in place to ensure it’s working.